emilhu20/emilhu20/README.md

 ## Projects
-Here are a few projects I've worked on:
+Here are a few projects I have worked on:
 - **[Handwritten Digit Calculator using Knowledge Distillation (KD)](https://github.com/emilhu20/DeepLearningProject)**
 - **[Forecasting the Charging Load on Public Electric Charging Stations](link-to-project)**
 - **[Recommender System](link-to-project)**